Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

 and it is not difficult to see that they are also on the imaginary axis.

-We now refer to the results established in \cite{BAP} to claim the following facts: \begin{itemize} \item there exist constants $C$ and $\xi>0$ such that \be |z_c^{\pm}-w_c^{\pm}| \leq Cn^{-\xi}.\ee This comes from concentration results for the spectral measure of $H$ established in \cite{GZ} and \cite{Bai}. \item Fix $\theta >0$.
-By the saddle point analysis performed in \cite{BAP}, the contribution of the parts of the contours $\gamma$ and $\Gamma$ within $ \{|w-z_c^{\pm}|\geq n^{\theta}n^{-1/2}\}$ is $O(e^{-c n^{\theta}})$ for some $c >0$.
-This contribution "far from the critical points " is thus exponentially negligible.
-In the sequel we will choose $\theta=1/11$.
-The choice of $1/11$ is arbitrary. \item We can thus restrict both the $w$ and $z$ integrals to neighborhoods of width $n^{1/11}n^{-1/2}$ of the critical points $z_c^{\pm}$. \end{itemize} Also , we can assume that the parts of the contours $\Gamma$ and $\gamma$ that will contribute to the asymptotics are symmetric w.r.t. $z_c^{\pm}.$ This comes from the fact that the initial contours exhibit this symmetry and from the location of the critical points.
-A plot of the oriented contours close to critical points is given in Figure \ref{fig: 1}.
+We now refer to the results established in \cite{BAP} to claim the following facts: \begin{itemize} \item there exists a constant $C$ so that for any $\xi \in (0,1)$

+with probability greater than $1-e^{-n^{2-2\xi}}$ for $n$ large enough.
+In the sequel we will take $\xi = 3/4$.
+This comes from concentration results for the spectral measure of $H$ established in \cite{GZ} and \cite{Bai2} and formula (\ref{dep}). \item Fix $\theta>0$.
+By the saddle point analysis performed in \cite {BAP}, the contribution of the parts of the contours $\gamma$ and $\Gamma$ within $ \{|w-z_c^{\pm}|\geq n^{\theta}n^{-1/2}\}$ is $O(e^{-c n^{\theta}})$ for some $c >0$.
+This contribution ``far from the critical points'' is thus exponentially negligible.
+In the sequel, we will choose $\theta=1/11$.
+The choice of $1/11$ is arbitrary. \item We can thus restrict both the $w$ and $z$ integrals to neighborhoods of width $n^{1/11}n^{-1/2}$ of the critical points $z_c^{\pm}$. \end{itemize} Also, we can assume that the parts of the contours $\Gamma$ and $\gamma $ that will contribute to the asymptotics are symmetric w.r.t. $z_c^{\pm }$.
+This comes from the fact that the initial contours exhibit this symmetry and from the location of the critical points.
+A plot of the oriented contours close to critical points is given in Figure~\ref{fig5}.

 Let us now make the change of variables